sgapnayr/todo-k8s/README.md

 ## Check Out My Channel!

 🎥 Check out my software channel on YouTube: [https://www.youtube.com/@programwithpags](https://www.youtube.com/@programwithpags)
-💬 If you have any questions about this tutorial, leave a comment on the Kubernetes video here: [https://www.youtube.com/watch?v=YRqaZdsRjYw](https://www.youtube.com/watch?v=YRqaZdsRjYw)

 ---

 ## Support and Feedback

-For questions or feedback, feel free to open an issue or reach out on [Twitter](https://twitter.com/ryanpaglione).
+💬 If you have any questions about this tutorial, leave a comment on the Kubernetes video here: [https://www.youtube.com/watch?v=YRqaZdsRjYw](https://www.youtube.com/watch?v=YRqaZdsRjYw)

 ---